MileHacker Logo

 Local Guide Suggestion

-Purchase a copy of a local arts and culture guide, like Pasatiempo (the creative arts section of Santa Fe New Mexican), upon arrival.
-These guides list current gallery shows, museum exhibitions, and live shows.
+Purchase a copy of a local arts and culture guide, like Pasatiempo (the creative arts section of The Santa Fe New Mexican), upon arrival.
+These guides list current gallery shows, museum exhibitions, and live performances.
 You find them at visitor centers and many hotels, giving a good overview of what is happening during your visit.

 Next Up: Best Time to Visit Santa Fe.
 Weather, Seasons, Climate